cbnuweb/personalcolor/README.md

 3. Characteristics

--Features for each personal color
+- Features for each personal color

 4. Match